This post is a record of how I motorised my AEI class 81 by Atlas Editions.

 I have left the body loose on the chassis for the time being, it is quite a snug fit.
 I want to stop now and enjoy the model on the layout.

-The engine runs really well, but the clearances between the bogies and the insides of the buffer beam castings are very tight on any curve.
+The engine runs really well, but the clearances between the bogies and the insides of the buffer beam castings are very tight on every curve.
 I wish I had put the bogies a little closer together, and I will do this if I ever make another one.
-I have ordered another Atlas model from China so I can build an un-powered track-ready model.
-Then I can assemble a rake of mark 2 coaches and try for a double-headed Anglo-Scottish express.

 With thanks also to 'CloggyDog', 'Enterprisingwestern' and 'BernardTPM' for their help and encouragement through this project.